microsoft/IgniteTheTour/DEV - Building your Applications for the Cloud/DEV20/README.md

 ![](readmeImages/2018-11-09-15-17-08.png)

-And we get a nice build report that shows everything that happened during the build includeing tests.
+And we get a nice build report that shows everything that happened during the build including tests.

 ![](readmeImages/2018-11-09-15-17-42.png)